List of mammals of Greece

-This list shows the IUCN Red List status of the 90 mammal species occurring in Greece.
-One of them is endangered, ten are vulnerable, and three are near threatened.
+This list shows the IUCN Red List status of the 115 mammal species occurring in Greece.
+Two of them are endangered, twelve are vulnerable, and six are near threatened.

 The following tags are used to highlight each species' status as assessed on the respective IUCN Red List published by the International Union for Conservation of Nature:

 Order: Rodentia (rodents)

 Rodents make up the largest order of mammals, with over 40% of mammalian species.
 They have two incisors in the upper and lower jaw which grow continually and must be kept short by gnawing.